NSCookbook/recipe-10/README.md

 ###License

-NSCookbook's weather app is available under the MIT license.
+NSCookbook's source code is available under the MIT license.
 See the LICENSE file for more info.